spotinst/terraform-spotinst-ocean-aks/examples/import-cluster/README.md

-# Simple Cluster
+# Import Cluster

-This example illustrates how to create a simple cluster.
+This example illustrates how an AKS cluster can be used to create an Ocean cluster.

 ## Usage